 Hearing Loss Claims

-The Compensation Experts work with the UK’s leading personal injury lawyers.
-Wherever you are in the UK, we can give you direct access to experienced compensation solicitors who can help you obtain maximum payment for your hearing loss claim.
+Here at The Compensation Experts, we work with the UK’s leading personal injury lawyers.
+Wherever you are in the UK, we can give you direct access to compensation solicitors with years of experience.
+They may be able to help you get the maximum amount for your hearing loss claim.

 Work-related hearing loss makes up nearly three-quarters of all industrial illness compensation claims every year.
-If your hearing has been damaged due to excessive exposure to loud noises, then ask our legal advisors for a free consultation.
+If excessive exposure to loud noises has damaged your hearing, then ask our legal advisors for a free consultation.
 We can assist in claims for all types of industrial deafness and hearing loss, including conditions like Acoustic Shock and tinnitus.

 Types of Hearing Loss Claims

-When a person is exposed to excessively loud noise (over 80 decibels) in their workplace for prolonged periods of time, it can cause temporary or permanent hearing loss.
-This condition is referred to as industrial deafness.
+When a person experiences excessive exposure to loud noise (over 80 decibels) in their workplace for prolonged periods of time, it can cause temporary or permanent hearing loss.
+This condition is known as industrial deafness.

-Early symptoms of industrial deafness include having to increase the volume on your phone or television, struggling to hear people speak when there is background noise, having people having to say your name repeatedly to get your attention.
+Early symptoms of industrial deafness include the need to increase the volume on your phone or television, struggling to hear people speak when there is background noise, and people having to say your name repeatedly to get your attention.
 It may feel like sounds are muffled or coming from far away.

-Unlike industrial deafness, which is typically caused by exposure to loud noise over a period, Acoustic Shock is hearing loss resulting from a single incident, for example, feedback from a poor-quality headset that gives feedback, shouting or an explosion.
+Unlike industrial deafness, which exposure to loud noise over a period typically causes, Acoustic Shock is hearing loss which happens after a single incident.
+For example, feedback from a poor-quality headset, shouting or an explosion.

 Acoustic shock is a leading cause of hearing loss among call centre workers.
-Health and Safety recommendations are that staff should have headsets which block any noise above 118 decibels.
-However, it is cheaper to buy headphones without this feature and employers sometimes prefer to risk their employee’s hearing for the sake of saving money on protective equipment.
+Health and Safety recommendations state that staff should have headsets which block any noise above 118 decibels.
+However, it is cheaper to buy headphones without this feature.
+Employers sometimes prefer to risk their employee’s hearing for the sake of saving money on protective equipment.

-If you have ever heard live music up close, or been too near a speaker in a nightclub, you may have suffered tinnitus.
-Tinnitus is not silence, but a high pitched sound like ringing or a whistle, which may initially appear to be coming from an external source.
+If you have ever heard live music up close, or been too near a speaker in a nightclub, you may have experienced tinnitus.
+Tinnitus is not silence, but a high-pitched sound like ringing or a whistle.
+It may initially appear to be coming from an external source.

-The Compensation Experts can help a victim of hearing loss in any industry, but the highest number of instances of industrial deafness come from construction, manufacturing, call centres, and music industries.
-Knowledge about the damage of long term exposure and the benefits of adequate protective equipment is improving; however, figures from the Health and Safety Executive show that there are around 18,000 people in the UK who have suffered work-related deafness or had and existing hearing problem made worse due to poor working conditions.
+The Compensation Experts can help a victim of hearing loss in any industry.
+However, the highest number of industrial deafness cases come from construction, manufacturing, call centres, and music industries.
+Knowledge of the damage of long term exposure and the benefits of adequate protective equipment is improving; however, figures from the Health and Safety Executive show that there are around 18,000 people in the UK who have suffered work-related deafness or had an existing hearing problem made worse due to poor working conditions.

-For a hearing loss claim to be successful you will need to prove that your condition is genuine and that it was the result of your employer’s negligence in either informing you of the risks or providing you with adequate safety equipment to protect your hearing.
-As the claimant, the onus is on you to prove you were not at fault, or at least not entirely to blame for your injury.
+For a hearing loss claim to be successful you will need to prove that your condition is genuine and that it was as a result of your employer’s negligence.
+This can be either not informing you of the risks or not providing you with adequate safety equipment to protect your hearing.
+As the claimant, you have to prove the injury was not your fault, or it was at least not entirely your fault.

-The Compensation Experts will help by speaking with witnesses and gathering the evidence to support the validity of your claim.
-We appreciate the impact loss of hearing can have on a person’s life, even if it is only temporary.
-Therefore, we take every step to make sure you have every opportunity to obtain maximum compensation for your injury.
+The Compensation Experts will speak to witnesses and gather evidence to support the validity of your claim.
+We appreciate how hearing loss can impact a person’s life, even if it is only temporary.
+Therefore, we take every step to see if you can claim the maximum compensation for your injury.

-- Notify your employer as soon as you notice your hearing loss and request a Health and Safety assessment of your workstation and equipment.
-If you don’t make this request in writing, keep a record of when you did it and who you spoke to.
+- Notify your employer as soon as you notice your hearing loss.
+Also, request a Health and Safety assessment of your workstation and equipment.
+If you don’t request this in writing, keep a record of when you did it and who you spoke to.

 - Employers are bound by law (the Control of Noise at Work Regulations 2005) to take action when noise created by machinery and equipment goes above 80 decibels.
-The Health and Safety Executive in the UK reports that the loudest jobs can be found in glass bottling plants and around saws and cutting machinery, where sound levels can reach 107 decibels.
+The Health and Safety Executive reports that the loudest jobs can be found in glass bottling plants and around saws and cutting machinery.
+In these environments, sound levels can reach 107 decibels.

 - See a doctor for the relevant tests, so there is medical evidence.

-- Keep notes about your working environment and how your hearing is affected on a day-to-day basis.
-Take photos or make notes about the machinery or equipment, as well as any protective gear you use such as noise-cancelling headphones or headsets with acoustic limiters.
+- Keep notes about your working environment and how your hearing is affected daily.
+Take photos or make notes about the machinery or equipment, as well as any protective gear you use, such as noise-cancelling headphones or headsets with acoustic limiters.

 - Take proactive steps to protect your hearing.

-Your employer is required to measure noise levels in a work environment as part of their risk assessment and to take appropriate steps to protect workers’ hearing when the volume regularly reaches 80 or 85 decibels (industry dependent).
+Your employer must measure noise levels in a work environment as part of their risk assessment.
+They also have to take appropriate steps to protect workers’ hearing when the volume regularly reaches 80 or 85 decibels (industry dependent).
 These measures can include:

 - Reducing working hours to limit exposure to noise